Vyral/brett-sikora/_posts/2018-12-17-an-example-of-a-tool-we-use-to-serve-your-real-estate-needs.md

 {% include youtube.html %}

-There is a behind-the-scenes soldier that does a lot of work for us here at the Sikora Group that I’d like to highlight today: **our all-in-one letter folder, envelope sealer, and envelope stuffer.**
+There is a behind-the-scenes soldier that does a lot of work for us here at the Sikora Group that I’d like to highlight today: **our all-in-one letter folder, envelope stuffer, and envelope sealer.**

 This machine allows us to produce up to 1,300 envelopes in an hour.
 If a buyer wants a property in a specific neighborhood and wants us to map out that whole area, we **can then go into the tax records, pull out everyone’s address, upload them into our machine, and then print all their names on the envelopes and folders.** After that, we tuck our mailers in one of the machine’s slots, and the machine stuffs and seals the envelopes.
 All we then have to do is stamp and send&nbsp; them out.